-In order to assure that clinical objectives are met on weekends and evening rotations the amount of personal time usage during these rotations will be limited.
+To ensure that clinical objectives are met on weekends and evening rotations the amount of personal time usage during these rotations will be limited.
 Students are only allowed to take off up to two weekend shifts and up to three evening shifts during their two-year program.

-PERSONAL DEVICES Implemented : 7/19 Revised:
+PERSONAL DEVICES Implemented

+: 7/19 Revised: